OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Despite the government’s protracted negotiations to legalise same-sex marriage, Australia is a country with a largely open-minded population.
-Cities like Sydney and Melbourne are especially welcoming to the LGBTQIA+ community, with festivals such as Mardi Gras and Midsumma attracting tourists from all over the world.
-Here is your guide to making the most of Australia’s LGBTQIA+ scene.
+Cities like Sydney and Melbourne are especially welcoming to the LGBTQ community, with festivals such as Mardi Gras and Midsumma attracting tourists from all over the world.
+Here is your guide to making the most of Australia’s LGBTQ scene.

 This year the Victorian Government announced plans to establish Australia’s first Pride Centre in Melbourne which will showcase queer art and history, offer support services and provide community spaces.